Services for Alumni

 Off-site Access to Databases and Ejournals

 You are welcome to come in to the Libraries and use the databases and other resources on our public computers.
 Public computers are available in the Learning Commons on the Lower Level of the Du Bois Library, the main level (2nd floor) of the Science and Engineering Library, and the Wadsworth Library (at the Mt.
 Ida campus).
-Call the Ask Us Desk at 413-545-6845 before visiting access to make sure the resource you're interested in will be available to you.
+Call the Learning Commons Desk at 413-545-6845 before visiting access to make sure the resource you're interested in will be available to you.

 Here are a few additional suggestions: